Altruist Financial Advisors LLC

 If I need life insurance, what kind should I get?

 The major types are whole life and term.
 "Whole life" includes various variations like Variable Universal Life and others.
-For most people, term is usually the way to go.
+For most people, we feel that term is usually the way to go.

 Should I get Annual Renewable Term or Level Term?